augustofasano/Probit-PFMVB/AlzheimerTutorial.md

 load("Alzheimer_Interactions.RData")
 ```

-Now, we take *n* = 300 observations to perform posterior inference and keep the remaining 33 observations for assessing out-of-sample predictive probabilities.
+Now, we take *n* = 300 observations to perform posterior inference and keep the remaining 33 units for assessing out-of-sample predictive probabilities.

 ``` r
 seed = 1